 Proposed route along 5th/6th Street protected bike lane

-Mayor Roberts took note of the extended two to three-year timeline and asked if temporary bike lanes could be implemented during the interim.
+Mayor Roberts took note of the 2-3 year timeline and asked if temporary bike lanes could be implemented during the interim.
 She said that she would like to see planters used as a temporary barrier.

 “We need to do this safely.
-Cones will not cut it in some spots Uptown,” Coleman said.
-She went on to say that some spots of the proposed 5th/6th Street route could be suitable for temporary projects.
+Cones will not cut it in some spots Uptown,” Coleman responded.
+She went on to say that some parts of the proposed 5th/6th Street route could be suitable for temporary projects.

-Council Member Lyles invoked transportation visionary Janette Sadik-Kahn’s words from her recent visit to Charlotte, “If you can change the street, you can change the world” she quoted from Street Fight.
+At-Large Council Member Lyles invoked urban transportation visionary Janette Sadik-Kahn’s words from her recent visit to Charlotte, “If you can change the street, you can change the world."
 Lyles also said that supported the idea of planters and alternative demonstration projects while the Uptown protected bike lane is built.

 Danny Pleasant concluded the dinner briefing on the highest of notes saying that he invites people with demonstration project ideas to approach CDOT with suggestions.
-He is open to tactical urbanism, just so that the “guerrilla urbanism happens with some intentionally and design.”
+He said he is open to guerrilla urbanism, as long as it happens with some intentionality and design.

-We are more than encouraged by CDOT’s presentations and most Council Member’s reactions.
-Forward-thinking cities embrace car share, complete streets, and protected bicycle facilities.
-We urge Council to include prioritize improvements on all corridors and continue to invest in Charlotte’s transportation future.
+We are more than encouraged by CDOT’s presentations and most Council Members' reactions.
+Forward-thinking cities that value quality of life and sustainability embrace car share, complete streets, and protected bicycle facilities.
+We urge Council to prioritize improvements on all corridors and continue to invest in Charlotte’s transportation future.